 “We take this situation very seriously and apologize that this incident occurred,” Dennis Viellieu, the group’s CEO, said in the news release.
 “Maintaining the integrity of confidential patient information is of utmost importance to us.”

-Ann Pitcher, a spokeswoman for Midwest Orthopaedics, said law enforcement had not been notified but the group had told the federal Department of Health and Human Services about the breach.
+Ann Pitcher, a spokeswoman for Midwest Orthopedics, said law enforcement had not been notified but the group had told the federal Department of Health and Human Services about the breach.

-The incident at Midwest Orthopaedics comes less than a year after information on 4 million patients was compromised when unencrypted computers were stolen from Advocate Medical Group’s Park Ridge office.
+The incident at Midwest Orthopedics comes less than a year after information on 4 million patients was compromised when unencrypted computers were stolen from Advocate Medical Group’s Park Ridge office.